 Best for: beaches, windmills, typical greek streets, food

 A great island in Greece for families is the island of Mykonos.
+The island is beautiful to see, and there are many lovely towns and white sandy beaches.
 Mykonos is part of the Cyclades island group, and you can find the islands Paros and Naxos near it.
-The island is beautiful to see, and there are many lovely towns and beaches.

-One of the best towns on the island is Mykonos Town, where most of daily life on the island happens.
-You find here typical Greek streets, cute houses, magnificent churches and lovely windmills.
+One of the best towns on the island for a family trip is Mykonos Town, where most daily life happens.
+You find typical Greek streets, cute houses, magnificent churches, and lovely windmills here.

-You can go to the Agricultural Museum, which is great for children as there is so much to do.
-There, you can see old farm tools, and you can go inside of a windmill.
+You can go to the Agricultural Museum, which is excellent for children as there is so much to do.
+You can see old farm tools there, and you can go inside a windmill.
 Also, Little Venice is a beautiful part of the town.
 Furthermore, if you are in the city, you might stumble upon the Pelican that lives there and is very friendly.

 By Dymphe, Dymabroad